-Protip: The discounts are real. but caveat emptor applies.
-Most of the wines they offer are insanely good, but there are always some dirt in a goldmine.
-Do a quick bit of online research before making any sizable purchase.
+Protip: The discounts are real.
+But caveat emptor applies.
+Most of the wines they offer are insanely good, but there is always some dirt in a goldmine.
+So do a quick bit of online research before making any sizable purchase.

 Address: 334 Boylston St Boston, MA